 Why strong flour, you may ask, well in this case for puffiness.
 These chicken bites need to come moist and puffy to be at their best but please do not worry if you do not have or fancy going to buy strong flour, use any all purpose, gluten free, wholemeal, spelt, any you have or like or a blend of them.

-There are there types of wheat grain – hard, medium and soft.
+There are three types of wheat grains – hard, medium and soft.
 The flour produced by these types of grains contains gluten which will determine the levels of chewiness.

 The wheat grain on the other side has its own three layers or composition too which are

 - the protective layers that protect the outer casing which we know as bran;

 - thirdly, the actual germ, which is the part that contains the vitamins, the oils, and the protein.